-Any islander will tell you that Orcas Island is a generous community with many active non-profit groups.
-Organizations and charities, religious and secular, span the San Juan Islands’ many needs related to children, education, healthcare, community organization and other concerns local and national.
+Orcas Island is a generous community with many active non-profit groups.
+Organizations and charities, both religious and secular, span the San Juan Islands’ many needs related to children, education, healthcare, and other local and national concerns.
+Non-profit services provide support for the elderly, and childcare for working families.
+Several organizations work together to supply the homeless and destitute with food, housing, and other necessities.
+Support for physical and financial healthcare needs is available through individual services and non-profit coordination facilities.

 The Mission of the San Juan County Park and Recreation Board is to provide and maintain quality parks and recreational opportunities that respond to the needs of residents and visitors, are in keeping with the natural character and beauty of the islands, are consistent with state and county statutes and which foster good stewardship of County lands.